kainos-birmingham-academy-2026/team3-frontend/README.md

 - Loads job roles for authenticated or unauthenticated visitors
 - Opens a role's detail page when its table row is selected with a mouse, Enter, or Space
-- Keeps Edit and Delete actions off the list to provide a compact, accessible table
+- Keeps Edit and close/reopen actions off the list to provide a compact, accessible table
+- Allows administrators to filter roles by `All roles`, `Open`, or `Closed`
 - Sends the session JWT token to the backend when one is available
 - If backend responds with `401`, redirects to `/login`
 - If backend errors, renders the page with an error state